-Name Position Date of Cessation Reason None
+Name Position Date of Cessation Reason Jakob Disch Director May 20, 2013 End of term.

 (b) Selection/Appointment, Re-election, Disqualification, Removal, Reinstatement and Suspension

 Describe the procedures for the selection/appointment, re-election, disqualification, removal, reinstatement and suspension of the members of the Board of Directors.
 Provide details of the processes adopted (including the frequency of election) and the criteria employed in each procedure: